MaJoseNG/OpenSeesDocumentation/source/user/manual/material/ndMaterials/SmearedSteelDoubleLayer.rst

    $s2, integer, tag of unixial simulating vertical reinforcement
    $ratioSteelLayer1, float, reinforcing ratio in horizontal direction of smeared steel
    $ratioSteelLayer2, float, reinforcing ratio in vertical direction of smeared steel
-   $OrientationEmbeddedSteel, float, orientation of the smeared steel layer
+   $OrientationEmbeddedSteel, float, orientation of the smeared steel layers

 .. admonition:: Notes

    | 1.
-No reductions in yield strength and strain-hardening ratio are accounted for (due to the steel being embedded in concrete).
+The implementation of this material does not include the reductions in yield strength and strain-hardening ratio for embedded steel bars in concrete (Belarbi and Hsu, 1995).
    | 2.
 The valid queries to the SmearedSteelDoubleLayer material when creating an ElementRecorder are **strain**, **stress** and **tangent** (as with all nDmaterial).

 .. admonition:: Examples

-   The following example constructs a SmearedSteelDoubleLayer material with tag **1** , composed of a horizontal and vertical uniaxial steel material of tag **1**, reinforcing ratio in horizontal and vertical direction of **1%** and an orientation of the smeared steel layer of **0.0** radians.
+   The following example constructs a SmearedSteelDoubleLayer material with tag **1** , composed of a horizontal and vertical uniaxial steel material of tag **1**, reinforcing ratio in horizontal and vertical direction of **1%** and an orientation of the double smeared steel layer of **0.0** radians.

    1. **Tcl Code**

    .. code-block:: tcl

-	  nDMaterial SmearedSteelDoubleLayerT2DMaterial01 1 1 1 0.01 0.01 0.0;
+	  nDMaterial SmearedSteelDoubleLayer 1 1 1 0.01 0.01 0.0;

    2. **Python Code**

    .. code-block:: python

-      nDMaterial('SmearedSteelDoubleLayerT2DMaterial01', 1, 1, 1, 0.01, 0.01, 0.0)
+      nDMaterial('SmearedSteelDoubleLayer', 1, 1, 1, 0.01, 0.01, 0.0)

 **REFERENCES:**

 #.
 Rojas, F., Anderson, J. C., Massones, L. M. (2016).
 A nonlinear quadrilateral layered membrane with drilling degrees of freedom for the modeling of reinforced concrete walls.
 Engineering Structures, 124, 521-538. (`link <https://www.sciencedirect.com/science/article/pii/S0141029616302954>`_).
+#.
+Belarbi, A., & Hsu, T. C. (1995).
+Constitutive  laws   of   softened   concrete   in   biaxial   tension compression.
+ACI  Structural  Journal, 92(5), 562–73. (`link <https://www.scopus.com/record/display.uri?eid=2-s2.0-0029361065&origin=inward>`_)

 **Code Developed by:** F. Rojas (University of Chile), M.J.
 Núñez (University of Chile).